 Home Row & Key Assignment - Copy the keyboard image below to FSQs 1 and 3.
 On FSQ 1, identify the home row keys with a shape so you know where your fingers should always work from.

 Text Formatting - Include the images below on your FSQ 6 slide.
 Label each button with the formatting control it is responsible for from the list on the right.

 Text Formatting Controls: Lingos Matching - Match the images below to the text formatting control Lingo in A3.
 Think about what aspect of text formatting that each image is an example of, and match it to a Lingo definition.

 Features of a Mouse: Label the three basic controls of the mouse listed below.
 Use the image as your example on the FSQ 5 slide.
 For each part, include a brief description of what the control does.
 You may want to rotate the mouse image so that it matches your point of view.

-Please take the A3 Quiz in Edmodo.
-Remember, you should score a 70% or better before you move on to Level 3 learning.
+Please take the A2 Quiz in Google Classroom.
+Remember, you need to score a 70% or better to show proficiency for this Learning Target.